-Single supplements The first three single guests to book on any date will be guaranteed single accommodation (tent) without any supplement.
+Single supplements The first 2 (sometimes 3) single guests to book on any date will be guaranteed single accommodation (tent) without any supplement.
 After this guests will be requested to share OR pay a supplement to guarantee single accommodation.
 Please contact us to check